 U of T’s success relies on the talent, dedication, and efforts of administrative staff, faculty and librarians across the tri-campus.
 These awards raise awareness of their significant role in supporting the University’s mission to foster an academic community in which the learning and scholarship of every member may flourish.

-Through our partnership with the Division of University Advancement, these awards are aligned with the University’s broader Awards of Excellence Program.
+Through a partnership with the Division of University Advancement, the awards are a component of the University’s broader Awards of Excellence Program.

 The President’s Excellence Award